 By Bodil Malmström

-Kristiina Urb is part of the Creativity Lab team in ekip and contribute to the work of the ekip network, policy formulation and capacity building.
-Her doctoral thesis focuses on optimising interorganisational activities between managers of CCIs and non-CCIs, promoting cross-sectorial collaboration.
-It analyses the connections between interorganisational activities and social constructs that may influence decision-making and behavior.
+Kristiina Urb is part of the Creativity Lab team in ekip and contributes to the work of the ekip network, policy formulation, and capacity building.

 Read more: https://rb.gy/roex7t